gplake79/Gregs_Personal_Portfolio/README.md

 - WHEN they are presented with my first application THEN that application's image is larger in size than the others.
 - WHEN they click on the images of the applications THEN they are taken to that deployed application.
-- WHEN they resize the page or view the site on various screens and devices THEN they am presented with a responsive layout that adapts to their viewport.
+- WHEN they resize the page or view the site on various screens and devices THEN they are presented with a responsive layout that adapts to their viewport.

 ## Getting started